Documentation

 - Deploy a build from your AI coding tool or via git push.

-- Shape — stakeholders give feedback, create skills (brand rules, design standards), and define agents (code reviewer, security auditor).
+- Shape — stakeholders give feedback with screenshots, create skills (brand rules, design standards), define agents, and build project context through context digests.

-- Fetch everything into your AI assistant via MCP — structured feedback, installable skills, and specialized agents.
+- Fetch everything into your AI assistant via MCP — structured feedback, feature tracks, project context, installable skills, and specialized agents.

 - Apply and deploy again.
 Status tracking closes the loop — stakeholders see their input was addressed.